 The NCA have recently been in contact with local community groups to explain the need and planned methodology for the removal of the trees as well as the planned timing of the works.
 Please also see the attached Q&A sheet for more information.

 There was a small on-site residents information session at Stirling Park on Saturday 15 February 2020 and another session on Monday 24 February 2020, to go through our work, its short-term impacts and to ensure successful outcomes for all.

-On Sunday 10 May 2020, the Friends of Grasslands, Yarralumla Residents Association, Greening Australia and the NCA came together (while observing social distancing) to plant 300 native trees on the site of the former pine plantation at Stirling Park, Yarralumla.
-This work marks the start of the revegetation of the site to extend the Box Gum Woodland of adjacent Stirling Ridge.
+On Sunday 10 May 2020, the Friends of Grasslands, Yarralumla Residents Association, Greening Australia and the NCA came together (while observing social distancing) to plant 300 native shrubs and grasses on the site of the former pine plantation at Stirling Park, Yarralumla.
+This stage of the project marks the start of the revegetation of the site to extend the Box Gum Woodland of adjacent Stirling Ridge.

 Caption for the photo (R to L): Nicki Taws (Greening Australia), Mike Lewis (Yarralumla Residents Association) and Jamie Pittock (Friends of Grasslands) on site at Stirling Park.

 Stage two is scheduled for Autumn 2022, which will be more plantings of native understory varieties.

 Information will be updated on this page as needed and if you have any further questions at any stage of the project, please write to firstname.lastname@example.org